vu-rdm-tech/yoda-vu-nl/functions/index.md

 - [Collaborate with colleagues; add and remove users, manage their access rights](User-management.html)
 - [Add metadata to your data (prerequisitive to archiving/publishing)](Add-metadata.html)
 - [Archive your data as a comprehensive data package](Archiving.html)
-- [Publish your data (and get a DOI)](Publishing.html) NB: In case of Restricted data only the metadata is published.
+- [Publish your data (and get a DOI)](Publishing.html) Note that in case of Restricted data only the metadata is published.